Alexandru boicu Y Tx Nqp2 FKY unsplash

 Many people want to know if their pension would be safe if their employer were to go bust.

-This depends on what kind of pension you have, but there are safety nets should the business go into administration - as long as your pension provider is authorised by the Financial Conduct Authority.
+This depends on what kind of pension you have, but there are safety nets should the business go into administration.

-Most workplace pensions and self-invested personal pensions (SIPPs) are covered by either the Financial Services Compensation Scheme or the Pension Protection Fund, but there are caps placed on the levels of compensation that are available, so you might not get 100% of your money back.
+Most workplace pensions and self-invested personal pensions (SIPPs) are covered by either the Financial Services Compensation Scheme (FSCS) or the Pension Protection Fund (PPF), but there are caps placed on the levels of compensation that are available, so you might not get 100% of your money back.

 Is my pension subject to inheritance tax?